aionnetwork/aion-docs/community/tool-list.md

 ### [Titan Suite](https://titan-suite.com/)

 Titan Suite is an online integrated development environment (IDE).
-It allows developers to create and test DApp online without having to install anything.
+It allows developers to create and test dApp online without having to install anything.

 ## Node Services